Introduction to Demand Forecasting

 After the Forecast Details are generated, the next step is to create a purchase order.
 You can do this by clicking “Add” on the reorder quantity of the variant.

-It is also important to note that you will not be able to add a variant to a purchase order if there is no Supplier selected.
+It is also important to note that you will not add a variant to a purchase order if there is no Supplier selected.

 Once a draft purchase order has been created, you will see the purchase order detail.
 You can immediately access it by clicking on the purchase order.

 - This feature currently does not support bulk workflows.
-This means that the ‘Bulk Action’ checkbox to select all, and then create purchase orders at one go will not be available.
-You will need to manually add them to the PO.
+This means that the ‘Bulk Action’ checkbox to select all and then create purchase orders at one go will not be available.
+You will need to add them to the PO manually.

 - The sales quantity for bundle products is not added to the sales quantities of the individual SKUs.